 Shopping – Headed to Menorca the long way round, I landed back in Palma where I had my lady chauffeur take me to Ikea.
 There I picked up a few items I missed first time round.
 Later, I also treated the boat to some new fenders and a few other things that are outside the scope of general maintenance but not capital expenditure.

 Boat costs – There was no capital expenditure on the boat throughout ether month, which was good, but maintenance and repairs which are expenses as oppose to capital, did occur.
-This included fixing the hydraulic ram failure, but also things like buying oils, fluids and replacing damaged running rigging.
+This included fixing the hydraulic ram, but also things like buying oils, fluids and replacing damaged running rigging.